KooperL/marketo-developer.en/help/rest-api/programs.md

 [Programs Endpoint Reference](https://developer.adobe.com/marketo-apis/api/asset/#tag/Programs)

 Programs are a core organizational component of Marketo Marketing Activities.
 They can be a parent to most types of assets, and allow for tracking of membership and success of leads within the context of individual marketing initiatives.
-Programs can be parents to all type of records except for LP and Email Templates, and Files.
+Programs can be parents to all type of records except for LP, Email Templates, and Files.

 ## Program Types